secretstartups/handbook/content/job-families/sales/director-of-professional-services.md

 ### Responsibilities

-- Ensure the Professional Services Project Managers exceed expectations in completing projects successfully while Meeting revenue targets and delivering business outcomes with a high level of customer satisfaction
+- Ensure the Professional Services Project Managers exceed expectations in completing projects successfully while meeting revenue targets and delivering business outcomes with a high level of customer satisfaction
 - Work with the Professional Services Director to help establish and manage goals and responsibilities for Professional Services Engineers
 - Assist in development of thought leadership, event-specific, and customer-facing presentations
 - Share hands-on technical preparation and presentation work for key accounts helping sell on the value of what GitLab professional services has to offer